HACCLE: Metaprogramming for Secure Multi-Party Computation -- Extended Version: Motivating Example and Background

-\paragraph{System Model and Communication Model} There are two popular system models for multi-party computation.
-The MPC-as-a-service setting allows some parties to play the role of servers and provide MPC services to clients with private input.
+\paragraph{System and Communication Models.} There are two popular system models for multi-party computation.
+The MPC-as-a-service setting allows some parties to play the role of servers and to provide MPC services to clients with private input.
 The other setting is where the parties running the MPC protocols are the participants who provide the input.
-The HACCLE toolchain does not force users to pick one specific setting; instead, the user should pick the proper setting and keep that setting in mind when developing programs.
+The HACCLE toolchain does not enforce a specific setting; instead, users choose the suitable setting for their applications and keep that setting in mind when developing programs.
 Similarly, the HACCLE toolchain does not enforce any communication model.
 The parties/machines could be fully connected, could form a star network structure, or could be any specified structure.
-As long as the network structure is supported by one of HACCLE's backends, HACCLE should be able to compile the programs.
+As long as the network structure is supported by one of HACCLE's backends, HACCLE is able to compile the program.

-\paragraph{Adversary Models} Moreover, building MPC applications requires one to understand the security assumptions of an MPC library, \eg, the adversary models.
+\paragraph{Trust/Adversary Models.} Developing MPC applications requires understanding the security assumptions of an MPC library, such as the trust/adversary models.
 There are two major adversary models: semi-honest and malicious.
-A {\em semi-honest} adversary follows the protocol, but tries to learn as much as possible from the messages they receive from other parties.
-A {\em malicious} adversary has the same powers of a semi-honest one in analyzing the protocol execution.
-In addition to that, it may also control, manipulate, or arbitrarily inject messages to the network.
-In HACCLE, programmers are only required to provide a model of choice and the toolchain will pick proper sub-protocols to build up the MPC programs satisfying the adversary model described.
+A {\em semi-honest} adversary follows the protocol, but tries to learn from received messages.
+A {\em malicious} adversary has the same power as a semi-honest one in analyzing the protocol execution.
+In addition, it may also control, manipulate, or arbitrarily inject messages to the network.
+In HACCLE, programmers only need to provide a model of choice and the toolchain will pick proper sub-protocols to build up the MPC programs satisfying the adversary model described.